Pasi-D/ikman-Selenium-Testing/README.md

-# Behaviour Driven Development Testing on Ikman.lk using Java, TestNG and Selenium WebDriver.
+# Testing on Ikman.lk using Java, TestNG and Selenium WebDriver.

 Switch to [Cucumber_BDD_Test] branch to view the test carried out using Cucumber